aleksiliu/QuickPoll-polling-app/README.md

 - Create polls with multiple options
 - Vote on existing polls
+- Support for multiple choice polls (select more than one option)
+- Add optional header images to polls
 - Responsive design for mobile and desktop

 ## Technologies Used